 Building your family by adopting takes more than love it takes careful thought and preparation.

 Since 1991, Pact has facilitated over a thousand adoptions.
-We have the experience and expertise to walk you through the emotional, logistical, and legal steps of what can seem at times an overwhelming adoption process.
-You can trust us to work with you in an honest, ethical manner, to treat birth parents fairly and respectfully, and to always place the child's interests first.
+As a full service licensed adoption agency, we have the experience and expertise to walk you through the emotional, logistical, and legal steps of what can seem at times an overwhelming adoption process.
+You can trust us to work with you in an honest, ethical manner, to treat expectant and first/birth parents fairly and respectfully, and to always place the child's interests first.

-Pact helps pre-adoptive parents yearning to adopt African American, Latino, Asian, Native American and multiracial children born anywhere in the United States.
-Most of our placements involve at least one adoptive parent who shares the racial or ethnic heritage of their child.
-Families of color, in particular African American adoptive parents, are underserved in adoption.
+Pact helps pre-adoptive parents yearning to adopt African American, Latino, Asian and multiracial children born anywhere in the United States.
+Pact actively recruits families of color, particularly African American parents, who are historically under-served in the world of adoption.
+Ninety eight percent of our placements involve at least one adoptive parent who shares the racial or ethnic heritage of the child they adopt.
 Pact works to make adoption ethical and accessible to all qualified parents, including low- and middle-income families.
-We are currently working with expectant mothers/parents who are looking for adoptive families for their African American babies, where at least one parent is the same race as their baby.
+If you reside in the state of NY please email email@example.com for more information about how Pact can support your adoption journey.

-When we work with white parents (or others) who want to adopt across racial lines, we begin with an educational process that provides a strong grounding in the way race and adoption intersect.
-All transracial adopters who wish to use Pact's placement services are required to participate in Building Community Across Cultures (BCAC), a program that gives parents strategies that ensure that their lifestyle does not result in racial or cultural isolation for their child, before submitting an application to become a placement client.
+When we work with parents who want to adopt across racial lines, we begin with an educational process that provides a strong grounding in the way race and adoption intersect.
+All transracial adopters who wish to use Pact's placement services are required to participate in Building Community Across Cultures (BCAC) before Pact will work with them toward a placement.
+BCAC gives parents strategies to ensure that their lifestyle does not result in racial or cultural isolation for their child.
 Prospective transracial adopters are welcome to participate in BCAC even if they choose not to use Pact's placement services.

 Where do I begin?